Sustainability Assessment tools – comparison

 3. NABERS (National Australian Built Environment Rating System) rating – NABERS unlike the above two rating tools is a performance based rating system for completed / existing buildings that relies on 12 months of operational data before a rating can be determined.
 NABERS assessments can be completed on the following building types: offices, homes, hotels, retail, schools, hospitals, and transport.
 NABERS ratings range from 1 – Poor performer 2 – Below average performer 3 – Above average performer 4 – Strong performer 5 – Top performer 6 – Best practice.

-4. Building Energy Efficiency Certificate (BEEC) – commercial building mandatory disclosure – as of 1 November 2010 under the national Commercial Building Disclosure program the owners of all commercial buildings over 2000m2 will be required to undertake and disclose the results of a BEEC to prospective tenants or building buyers.
+4. Building Energy Efficiency Certificate (BEEC) – commercial building mandatory disclosure – under the national Commercial Building Disclosure program the owners of all commercial buildings over 1000m2 are required to undertake and disclose the results of a BEEC to prospective tenants or building buyers.
 The BEEC involves 3 components: a NABERS base building energy efficiency rating, a tenancy lighting assessment, and behavioural energy efficiency guidance.
 NABERS energy ratings which assess the infrastructure of the building, must not take into account Green Power.
 A BEEC is valid for 12 months.
 For further information on the mandatory Commercial Building Disclosure program refer to www.cbd.gov.au

 5. BCA Section J compliance – compliance with Section J of the Building Code of Australia is mandatory for all commercial buildings.
 These assessments must be completed for a commercial building to obtain a building permit.
 There is no star rating applied with these assessments, however a report is required to be completed to confirm compliance in energy efficiency areas.